rlogiacco/CircularBuffer/README.md

 }
 ```

-> Please note this does **NOT** make the library interrupt safe, but it does help its usage in interrupt driven firmwares.
+> Please note this does **NOT** make the library _interrupt safe_, but it does help its usage in interrupt driven firmwares.

 ------------------------
 ## CHANGE LOG